SantiBass/budget-tracker/README.md

 ## Screenshots.
 #### Here are some screenshots of the application.
 ##### Screenshot of the Budget Tracker app page.
-#####  In this Screenshot we can see how the budget curve in the graf changes depending on plus or minus dollar amount entered by the user.
+#####  In this screenshot, we can see how the budget curve in the graph changes depending on plus or minus dollar amount entered by the user.
 <img width="1438" alt="BudgetTracker" src="https://user-images.githubusercontent.com/90415841/154856513-14ed7e15-ab6a-41b3-8839-2d52f4468a39.png">

 ## Questions
-### If you have any questions, please send me an email @ sibarraryan@gmail.com .
+### If you have any questions, please send me an email @ sibarraryan@gmail.com.
 ### You can visit my GitHub: [SantiBass.](https://github.com/SantiBass)
 ### Also, you can put this application into action by using this link: [(PWA) Budget-Tracker ](https://budget-tracker1-pwa.herokuapp.com/)  .